OpenStackOnRaPi/ostackinstall/README.md

       dhcp4: false
       dhcp6: false

-# Bridge brmux - intermediary
+# Bridge brmux
-# logically, this is a switch belonging to in the infrastructure of the
+# logically, this is a switch belonging to the physical infrastructure of the
-# data centre provider network (physical)
+# data centre provider network (normally, physical network)

   bridges:
     brmux: